-Geoff Considine works primarily on quantitative analysis in finance, but he also writes about a range of topics related to finance and economics.
+Geoff Considine works on quantitative analysis in finance and also writes about a range of topics related to finance and economics.
 He has been working in finance since 1999.
 Geoff has written hundreds of articles and blog posts on financial topics.

 Geoff has experience across multiple areas of finance.
 He has worked on a trading floor developing models for exotic energy derivatives, led quantitative development at a venture-funded software firm, and consulted on a wide range of problems in quantitative finance.
-For the past fifteen years, he has worked almost exclusively on analytics for portfolios of publicly-traded securities.
+For the past fifteen years, he has worked primarily on developing analytics for managing portfolios of publicly-traded securities.

 Geoff has also worked with government agencies and non-profit organizations including the Grameen Foundation, USAID, and the USDA’s Risk Management Agency (RMA).